 Background Checks: Ohio law requires that FBI and Ohio BCI criminal background checks be completed annually for all persons working in schools.
 This applies to all education majors who are registered for any course with a field experience component.
 Background checks must be renewed annually.
 Background check fees are the students' responsibility.
-Forms can be downloaded from the School of Education Canvas shell or from the School of Education Administrative Assistant.
+Forms can be downloaded from the School of Education Canvas shell or can be picked up in the education department's student lounge.